 Annotation: @Command

-This annotation is marked at Java method level and identifies a given method as a Command that is exposed in action logic editor.
+This annotation is marked at the Java method level and identifies a given method as a Command that is exposed in the Action logic editor.

-Note that all the arguments of this method must be of type, ‘String’ and return type must be ‘void’, ‘String’ or any other Java primitive types.
+Note that all the arguments of this method must be of the type, ‘String’, and the return type must be ‘void’, ‘String’, or any other Java primitive type.

 - displayName(): This attribute defines the Command’s display name in the logic editor.
-Display name must be unique across all the commands in one library.
+The display name must be unique across all the commands in one library.
 It is a good practice to keep it unique across all the user libraries to avoid confusion, but that is not a requirement.

 - developerNote(): This is an optional attribute.
 It is displayed as part of the help text for the command.

 - tags(): This is an optional attribute.
-Content of this attribute matches against the command.
+The content of this attribute matches the command.
 Multiple tags are specified with a ";" delimiter.

 Example